 View the Student Organization Incident Policies PDF here

 The primary purposes for the existence and operation of the Student Organization Incident Policy (SOIP) will be to foster students’ personal and social development, to maintain and enhance the ethical climate on campus, and to better prepare students to handle the responsibilities of citizenship.
-The Department of Student Involvement works in conjunction with the Department of Student Conduct on this policy.
+Student Involvement and Leadership works in conjunction with the Department of Student Conduct on this policy.

-The Department of Student Involvement recognizes and registers student organizations.
-The Department of Student Involvement reserves the right to review this recognition and registration policy and the privileges associated with it at any time.
+Student Involvement and Leadership recognizes and registers student organizations.
+Student Involvement and Leadership reserves the right to review this recognition and registration policy and the privileges associated with it at any time.
 The Student Organization Incident Policy (SOIP) policy describes the process used by Student Involvement to:

-1. Determine if a registered student organization or officer is in violation of any Student Involvement or University policies, as well as municipal, state or federal laws.
+1. Determine if a registered student organization or officer is in violation of any Student Involvement and Leadership or University policies, as well as municipal, state or federal laws.

 2. Outline a procedure to be followed when an allegation of misconduct is made or of not following policy procedure.

-It is important that the rights and privileges of organizations, along with the rights and obligations of the University and Student Involvement are protected.
+It is important that the rights and privileges of organizations, along with the rights and obligations of the University and Student Involvement and Leadership are protected.

-The intent of this policy is to define the circumstances and a process to address violations should it become necessary for Student Involvement to review the conduct of a registered student organization.
-This process works in conjunction with the Department of Student Conduct.
-Student Involvement reserves the right to refer students and/or organizations to the Department of Student Conduct at any time.
-This policy serves as a notice to all student organizations regarding Rutgers University- Student Involvement’s right to grant, rescind, suspend, or restrict privileges of organizations and/or officers, or take other such action upon a showing of cause.
+The intent of this policy is to define the circumstances and a process to address violations should it become necessary for Student Involvement and Leadership to review the conduct of a registered student organization.
+This process works in conjunction with Student Involvement and Leadership.
+Student Involvement and Leadership reserves the right to refer students and/or organizations to the Department of Student Conduct at any time.
+This policy serves as a notice to all student organizations regarding Rutgers University- Student Involvement and Leadership’s right to grant, rescind, suspend, or restrict privileges of organizations and/or officers, or take other such action upon a showing of cause.

-The Department of Student Involvement has established policies and expectations for student organizations seeking or wishing to maintain recognition.
-In return for meeting these expectations, Student Involvement provides certain services and programs designed to enhance the organization’s development and to assist in its leadership.
-Rutgers University and Student Involvement expects student organizations to meet these expectations and provides opportunities for student input into policies regulating these groups.
+Student Involvement and Leadership has established policies and expectations for student organizations seeking or wishing to maintain recognition.
+In return for meeting these expectations, Student Involvement and Leadership provides certain services and programs designed to enhance the organization’s development and to assist in its leadership.
+Rutgers University and Student Involvement and Leadership expects student organizations to meet these expectations and provides opportunities for student input into policies regulating these groups.

-If a student organization or officer has an incident in which they violate Student Involvement or the University’s policies and/or municipal, state, or federal laws, Student Involvement and Rutgers University reserves the right to withdraw registration of the officer and/or group.
-In addition, Student Involvement reserves the right to deny the organization and/or officer those privileges given to Rutgers University registered organizations or to take other action as defined in this policy.
+If a student organization or officer has an incident in which they violate Student Involvement and Leadership or the University’s policies and/or municipal, state, or federal laws, Student Involvement and Leadership and Rutgers University reserves the right to withdraw registration of the officer and/or group.
+In addition, Student Involvement and Leadership reserves the right to deny the organization and/or officer those privileges given to Rutgers University registered organizations or to take other action as defined in this policy.